Commutativity of quantization with conic reduction for torus actions on compact CR manifolds: Introduction

+For strictly pseudoconvex domain we have $q=n_-=r=0$ and thus we have quantization commutes with reduction for spaces of functions for $k$ large.
+We give a proof in Section \ref{sec:forms}, which is inspired from \cite{hsiaohuang} (see \cite{hhm} for the full extension of \cite{hsiaohuang}) and it is a consequence of the microlocal properties of the projector $S^{(q)}_{k\nu}$ described in Section \ref{sec:Hardy} and calculus of Fourier integral operators of complex type, see \cite{ms}.
+Furthermore, we recall that the way to establish the isometry from kernel expansion for $k$ large comes from \cite{mz}.

-From the point of view of symplectic geometry given a Hamiltonian and holomorphic action with moment map $\Phi$ of a compact Lie Group $G$ on a Hodge manifold $(M,\omega)$ with quantizing circle bundle $\pi:X\rightarrow M$, one can always define an infinitesimal action of the Lie algebra $\mathfrak{g}$ on $X$.
+The conic reductions defined above appear naturally in geometric quantization.
+In fact, given a Hamiltonian and holomorphic action with moment map $\Phi$ of a compact Lie Group $G$ on a Hodge manifold $(M,\omega)$ with quantizing circle bundle $\pi:X\rightarrow M$, one can always define an infinitesimal action of the Lie algebra $\mathfrak{g}$ on $X$.
 If it can be integrated to an action of the whole group $G$, then one has a representation of $G$ on $H(X)$.
 In~\cite{gs2} it was observed that associated to group actions one can define reductions $M_{\mathrm{red}}^{\Theta}$ by pulling back a $G$-invariant and proper sub-manifold $\Theta$ of $\mathfrak{g}^*$ via the moment map $\Phi$.
 When $\Theta$ is chosen to be a cone through a co-adjoint orbit $C(\mathcal{O}_{\nu})$ one has associated reduction whose Hardy space of its quantization is

 where $k$ labels an irreducible representation of the residual circle action described above.
 Now, it is natural to ask if this spaces are related with the decomposition induced by $G$ on $H(X)$.
-When $G=\mathbb{T}^r$ Theorem~\ref{thm:main} states that they are isomorphic to $H_{k\nu}(X)$; the canonical decomposition of the Hardy space $H(X)$ of the quantitation by the built-in circle action does not play any role.
-The semi-classical parameter $k$ is the one induced by the ladder $k\,\nu$, $k=0,1,2,\dots$, labelling unitary irreducible representations.
+When $G=\mathbb{T}$ Theorem~\ref{thm:forms} states that they are isomorphic to $H(X)_{k\nu}$; the canonical decomposition of the Hardy space $H(X)$ of the quantitation by the built-in circle action does not play any role.
+The semi-classical parameter $k$ is the one induced by the ladder $k\,\nu$, $k=0,1,2,\dots$, labeling unitary irreducible representations.